-CHAPTER 1
+1 Introduction

-The unmanned aircraft

 1.1 Unmanned aircraft systems

 Unmanned aircraft (UA) are powered aircraft that do not carry a human pilot, use aerodynamic forces to provide vehicle lift, and employ a remote pilot, fly semi-autonomously, or autonomously.
 The current state-of-the-art in unmanned aircraft system (UAS) design and operation has led to the rapid development of UAS applications to fill many diverse requirements.
 UAS applications include agricultural applications, communications relays, aerial photography, mapping, emergency management, scientific research, environmental monitoring, hurricane tracking, cloud seeding, volcano monitoring, forest fire suppression, emergency management, search and rescue operations, and law enforcement applications.
 The safe operation of UAS in civil airspace requires addressing the same issues as manned aircraft, namely integration into the air traffic control (ATC) system.
 Because the pilot is no longer onboard, a method of replacing the pilot’s responsibility to “see and avoid” other aircraft is required (see International Civil Aviation Organization’s (ICAO’s) Annex 2 “Rules of the Air”).
 While manned aircraft have systems to avoid cooperative aircraft , they rely on the onboard pilot to see and avoid non-cooperative aircraft and obstacles.
 In order to for the UAS to detect non-cooperative targets, new electronic technologies, including detect and avoid (DAA) radars, are being used to detect non-cooperative aircraft.